eduloor17/pytthonleanirng/README.md

-project to apply object orientation in python # pytthonleanirng
+Project to apply object orientation in python # Pytthon Learning